The oldest public wildflower garden in the United States

 Flowers: Flowers have 4 sepals that disappear early and the 4 white petals are very small, with clawed bases, giving the flowers the appearance of nothing but stamens, of which there are 55 to over 100.
 Anthers are white with white filaments.
 There is one pistil with a short thick style.
 Each flower is on a short stalk (pedicle).

-Seeds form in follicles in two rows, and when mature the follicle splits open on one side to release the seeds which are brown, flattened partial hemispheres, smooth but with a rough ridge, and have a small beak.
+Seeds form in follicles in two rows, and when mature the follicle splits open on one side to release the seeds which are brown, flattened partial hemispheres, smooth but with a rough ridge and have a small beak.
+Seeds require a warm moist period followed by a cold moist period in order to germinate.
+When planted outdoors they require a year to germinate.

 Habitat: Black Bugbane grows from a rhizomatous root system, preferring rich soil with partial sun to open shade in moist woods.
+The root system forms a good clump over time but does not aggressively spread.
 The flowers have an unpleasant scent.
 These tall plants add a dose of white color in the woodland when there is little other color.
 For lore and uses see below.

 Some other authorities, such as USDA however, list the plant under the older name Actaea racemosa L. var. racemosa.
 In current botanical work only those members of the Ranunculaceae that have berries as the fruits are considered in the genus Actaea and those with fruits in follicles are put into the Cimicifuga.

-Comparisons: The flower racemes, from a distance, resemble Culver's Root, but on close inspection, the plants are entirely different.
+Comparisons: The flower racemes, from a distance, resemble Culver's Root, but on close inspection, the plants are entirely different with Culver's Root having whorls of leaves on the stem, not compound leaves.

-Above: 1st photo - The inflorescence is a tall raceme atop the tall stem.
+Above: 1st photo - The inflorescence is a tall panicle of racemes atop the tall stem.
 This usually branches as shown.
 2nd photo - Leaves are all clustered near the base of the plant.
 The tall flower spike can reach 6 to 8 feet high.
 3rd photo - An example of the full compound leaf shown on a young plant where the divisions are easily seen.

 Below - Flowers: 1st & 2nd photos - Each flower is on a short stalk (pedicle).
 Blooms begin in late June to early July and usually bloom well into August.
 3rd photo - The root system is rhizomatous allowing the plant to spread vegetatively, but it is not aggressive.
 Root of a very young plant shown here.

-Below: 1st photo - Each folicle releases several brown seeds, which are flattened partial hemispheres, smooth but with a rough ridge, and have a small beak.
-2nd photo - The seed folicles formed in early September.
+Below: 1st photo - Each follicle releases several brown seeds, which are flattened partial hemispheres, smooth but with a rough ridge, and have a small beak.
+2nd photo - The seed follicles formed in early September.
 Note the two row structure.

 Below: At the base of the flower panicle is a single leafy bract.